alessandroBombelli/pyHoops/README.md

 <code>pip install pyHoops==1.4</code>

 or, as an alternative, the tar.gz or .zip files can be downloaded from the [PyPi webpage](https://pypi.org/project/pyHoops/1.4/)

+The most updated version is also directly accessible via the folder <code>tests</code> in this repository.
+In that, case the package <code>pyHoops.py</code> would need to be saved in the same folder as the main code calling it (see Section "Example").

 ## Dependencies:
 pyHoops has been tested on